cdl-saarland/CGO17_ArtifactEvaluation/README.md

 The remarks system of LLVM/Clang allows to provide feedback to the user.
 It is enabled for a specific pass using `-Rpass-analysis=<passname>` (`<passname>` should be `polly-scops` or just `polly`).
-The output always starts with the filename, line and column number if available.
+The output always starts with the filename, line and column number, if available.
 After the term `remark:` the actual message is printed.